akmislam/Deep-Neural-Network-Accelerator/readme.txt

 Project 3 - Readme File

 --- Description of Project ---
-This project is a hardware generator for a deep neural network accelerator.
+This project is a hardware generator for a deep neural network accelerator (in SystemVerilog).

 A neural network is simply a set of inputs (vector) that are crossed with a set of trained weights (matrix) to produce an output (vector).
 This can be represented by a matrix-vector multiplier.